MechMaster95/Multivariate-and-Longitudinal-Statistical-Analysis/Factor Analysis/README.md

 Note that, we get an estimate and standard error for each parameter.
 A 95% confidence interval can be computed as

-## the following are the important plots for the above objectives
+## The following are the important plots for the above objectives

 ![alt text](https://github.com/MechMaster95/Multivariate-and-Longitudinal-Statistical-Analysis/blob/master/Factor%20Analysis/diagram.png)